-It’s common for a real estate contract to guarantee the sale, contingent on the buyer’s ability to sell his or her current home.
-In today’s market with low housing inventory, it may actually be more difficult for the seller to find a new home to purchase as the seller is facing bidding wars and high prices in his or her own search.
+It’s common for a real estate contract to guarantee the sale, contingent on the buyer’s ability to sell his or her current home or even the seller's ability to find a new one.
+As the coronavirus pandemic continues, many may struggle to find the right home or buyer in the current housing market.

 When backing out of a real estate deal, the worst thing you can do is wait.
 The second it feels wrong, you should let your agent know.

-But for the seller, backing out of a deal too late in the game can be considered breach of contract, Stephens says.
-“If you have a third party involved, you have a buyer involved and you have a contract, [the seller is] committed to that buyer,” she says.
-“The contract is binding, so the buyer can always decide to sue the seller if they decide not to move forward.”
+But for the seller, backing out of a deal too late in the game can be considered breach of contract, and the buyer can decide to sue the seller if he decides not to move forward.
+Sellers on the fence about moving in the midst of the pandemic should try to make a final decision before going under contract with a buyer.